 Unicode is a character encoding created in 1987.
 Unicode is a computing industry standard for the consistent encoding, representation, and handling of text expressed in most of the world's writing systems.
 The latest version contains a repertoire of 136,755 characters covering 139 modern and historic scripts, as well as multiple symbol sets.
 The Unicode Standard is maintained in conjunction with ISO/IEC 10646, and both are code-for-code identical.
 Read more on Wikipedia...

 - Unicode ranks in the top 25% of entities I track

 - the Unicode wikipedia page

 - Unicode first appeared in 1987

 - See also: xml, java, utf-8, isbn, rfc, ascii, freebsd, seed7, python, jvm-vm, html, mime

-- I have 18 facts about Unicode. what would you like to know? email me and let me know how I can help.
+- Have a question about Unicode not answered here?
+Email me and let me know how I can help.